codio-content/ThinkDS/.guides/content/hashing-exercise-8.md

 *  `Profiler.java` contains code for measuring and plotting runtime versus problem size.
 *  `ProfileMapPut.java` contains code that profiles the `Map.put` method.

-As usual, you should run `ant build` to compile the source files.
-Then run `ant MyBetterMapTest`.
+{Check It!|assessment}(test-617588014)

 Several tests should fail, because you have some work to do!

 Review the implementation of `put` and `get` from the previous chapter.
 Then fill in the body of `containsKey`.
 HINT: use `chooseMap`.
 Run `ant MyBetterMapTest` again and confirm that `testContainsKey` passes.